Saturday Down South: Featured Stories

-In 2017, Saturday Down South spent time with former Ole Miss head coach Billy Brewer in which he reflected on his time since coaching major college football.
+In 2017, Saturday Down South spent time with former Ole Miss head coach Billy Brewer, in which he reflected on his time since coaching major college football.
 Billy Brewer coached Ole Miss between the years of 1983 and 1993.

 In April 2017, Saturday Down South published the reporting of the events and process on how the University of Alabama was able to hire Nick Saban away from the Miami Dolphins with insights from those around Coach Saban including his wife, Terry Saban.

 In May 2017, Saturday Down South published a feature on LSU head coach Ed Orgeron and the small Louisiana community from which he was raised.
 Orgeron told Saturday Down South, "For my mother and my father, for me to be the head coach at LSU would have been utopia, more than they could ever dream about."

 In October 2017, Saturday Down South published a feature on ESPN and SEC Network personality Paul Finebaum.

 In 2018, Saturday Down South spent time with former Auburn and NFL running back Cadillac Williams and published a featured story about his career and new role as a high school football coach.

-In January 2020 while the LSU Tigers were competing for a national championship, Saturday Down South spent time in quarterback Joe Burrow's hometown of Athens, Ohio.
+In January 2020, while the LSU Tigers were competing for a national championship, Saturday Down South spent time in quarterback Joe Burrow's hometown of Athens, Ohio.

-In June 2022, the Saturday Down South launched an indepth, 4-part series on the evolution of the sport of college softball.
+In June 2022, Saturday Down South launched an in-depth, 4-part series on the evolution of the sport of college softball.
 Through research, the editorial team noticed the sport is undergoing a major shift where home run numbers are rising throughout the sport.
 The project involves original reporting and research to dig in and present what is causing this major transition in softball.